dcostap/personal-blog/_programming-notes/2023-11-01-error-handling-in-kotlin.md

 ## Explictly using Exceptions?

-The [https://elizarov.medium.com/kotlin-and-exceptions-8062f589d07](blog post) I mentioned at the start, written by the Kotlin project lead, mentions the hairy case of handling I/O errors.
+The [blog post](https://elizarov.medium.com/kotlin-and-exceptions-8062f589d07) I mentioned at the start, written by the Kotlin project lead, mentions the hairy case of handling I/O errors.
 They aren't bugs, yet handling every single I/O function call with `Result` becomes verbose and annoying, since many calls like these may be packed together in long functions.
 In this case, I do what the blog post recommends, and I let those calls throw their java Exceptions normally, or even throw the Exceptions myself if needed.
 Then, **I wrap the relevant piece of code in a `runCatching`** or similar.